ahmedasim/blog-service/README.md

 - Use Flyway for database migration script (resrouce/db/migration/V01__DB_SCHEMA.sql)

 **Running Unit Tests:**
-- Run unit tests using Maven: `mvn test`.
+- Run unit tests using Maven: `mvn test` or right click on project and Run As `Maven Test` or `Junit Test`
 - Check the test coverage report generated in the `target/site/jacoco/index.html` file.

 **Project Repository:**